 North Arrow Minerals Inc. ("North Arrow", "NAR" or the "Company") is a Canadian mineral exploration company.
-North Arrow is currently focused on the evaluation of the Kraaipan Gold Project in Botswana .
-The Company also maintains interests in several legacy diamond properties including the Naujaat (Nunavut), Pikoo (Saskatchewan) and Loki (Northwest Territories) projects.
+North Arrow is currently focused on the evaluation of the Kraaipan Gold Project in Botswana.
+The Company also maintains interests in several diamond properties including the Naujaat (Nunavut), Pikoo (Saskatchewan) and Loki (Northwest Territories) projects.
 The common shares of the Company trade on the TSX Venture Exchange ("TSXV") under the symbol NAR.

-The following discussion and analysis of the Company's financial condition and results of operations for the three and nine months ended January 31, 2025, should be read in conjunction with the financial statements of the Company for the three and nine months ended January 31, 2025, and the year ended April 30, 2024, together with the notes thereto.
+The following discussion and analysis of the Company's financial condition and results of operations for the year ended April 30, 2025, should be read in conjunction with the financial statements of the Company for the years ended April 30, 2025, and April 30, 2024, together with the notes thereto.
 The MD&A supplements but does not form part of the financial statements of the Company.
 The Company's financial statements have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").